-The National Reentry Resource Center, a project of The Council of State Governments Justice Center, is working with a team of expert partners to provide technical assistance to both pilot sites for up to three years.
-The first year includes information gathering and planning activities, followed by an implementation year.
-Finally, a process and impact evaluation will be conducted to ensure that the larger field benefits from the lessons learned from the pilot sites.
+The National Reentry Resource Center, a project of The Council of State Governments Justice Center, worked with a team of expert partners to provide technical assistance to both pilot sites for up to three years.
+The first year included information gathering and planning activities, followed by an implementation year.
+Finally, a process and impact evaluation was conducted to ensure that the larger field benefits from the lessons learned from the pilot sites.

-The NRRC technical assistance team brings together individuals with extensive experience in policy analysis, program development and implementation, and research.
-The project also includes assistance from expert consultants, including the Heartland Alliance National Transitional Jobs Network and the National Institute of Corrections.
+The NRRC technical assistance team brought together individuals with extensive experience in policy analysis, program development and implementation, and research.
+The project also included assistance from expert consultants, including the Heartland Alliance National Transitional Jobs Network and the National Institute of Corrections.

-The Heartland Alliance National Transitional Jobs Network is providing support assessing the capacity of service providers in Milwaukee and Palm Beach Counties, and determining the most appropriate factors to be considered in evaluating job readiness.
-The National Institute of Corrections will provide capacity-building training to service providers during year two.
+The Heartland Alliance National Transitional Jobs Network provided support assessing the capacity of service providers in Milwaukee and Palm Beach Counties, and determining the most appropriate factors to be considered in evaluating job readiness.
+The National Institute of Corrections provided capacity-building training to service providers during year two.